baas-io/android-maven.g8/src/main/g8/README.md

-baas.io-startup-android-maven
+$app_name$
 =============================

-baas.io startup android application with maven
+Android application with maven and baas.io